 Parents are prohibited at all times from driving into the school car park to drop children off, or whilst collecting them, because of the danger to other children.
-All cars should be left in the car park in Priory Walk, behind the Sunflower Nursery, and not on School Lane or in the school's own car park.
+All cars may be left in the car park in Priory Walk, behind the Sunflower Nursery, and not on School Lane or in the school's own car park.
+Allocated spaces for the veterinary practice or the nursery should not be used by parents of the school unless linked with business at these settings.